 You need to think about the insights which will be most valuable for your business.
 For example:

 - Persona - Fictional characters that represent different user types who will interact with your product in a certain way.
 These are commonly used by marketing teams to segment their marketing campaigns.

 - Job Role - It's important to know the role of each user so you can segment your data in terms of overall power in their organization.

 - Access Level - Users with different access levels will have different wants and needs.

 How do I add tags to a user?

-Log into your Receptive account and select "Customers" on the left-hand navigation.
+Alternatively, select "Customers" on the left-hand navigation.

 You'll be presented with a list of your customer accounts.
 Select the relevant account.

 Scroll down to the "Users" section on the left-hand side and click on the customer you want to add a tag to.

 Click "Edit" on the top of their profile.